-Yes shear force is the surface forces an example.
+Shear force is a surface force as an example.

-Student: only shear force (Refer Time: 11:53).
+Student: Only shear force (Refer Time: 11:51).

-Also normal force just like pressure is a normal component is not a shear component.
+Also normal force just like pressure is a normal component, it is not a shear component.

-Student: actually 1 term is (Refer Time: 12:01) just tau 1 1 raise to S 1.
+Student: Actually one term (Refer Time: 12:00) when just $\tau{11}S_1$

-Yes
+Yes.

-Student: it is also acting normally to the body.
+Student: It is also acting normally to a body.

-But it is it is a force which is which is acting on the surface, I mean whether normally to the body or not it is it is a matter of direction, but the force may act on the surface or the force may be acting throughout the volume of the body, that is how this is classified.
-So obviously, when we are considering this this is something which is acting on the surface; obviously, it will have a direction right I mean there is no contradiction with that with a surface forces and body force, surface force will have a direction body force will also have a direction.
+But, it is a force which is which is acting on the surface I mean whether normally to the body or not it is a matter of direction.
+But the force may act on the surface or the force may be acting throughout the volume of the body that is how this is classified.
+So, obviously, when we are considering these this is something which is acting on the surface.
+Obviously, it will have a direction right I mean there is no contradiction with that with a surface force and a body force.
+Surface force will have a direction body force will also have a direction.